Credit

+Before the invention of credit scores, people interested in borrowing money from a financial institution had to present themselves in a particular way to impress lenders.
 Loan approval was entirely biased before the use of credit scores.
-These days, your credit score depends on your credit history and not on your zip code.
+These days, credit scores depend on your credit history and not on your zip code.
 It is also more accessible than ever to apply for the money you need online.
 Thanks to the credit scoring model, the approval process is quicker and more straightforward.

 Before you apply for credit and start accumulating points, your FICO score does not exist.
 No one starts off with the same base score.
-Once you obtain a credit line, your financial choices will determine how high or low your credit score is on your credit report.
+Once you obtain a credit line, your financial choices will determine how high or low your score is on your credit report.

 Payment History